 The head is strong and of straight profile with medium-sized pendulous ears.
 The neck looks medium-sized and fits neatly into the shoulders.

 Angora goats have a great capacity to strive under range conditions.
 But they may not adapt to cold climates as good as most other meat breeds.

-Savanna along with the Boer and Kalahari make the most popular meat good breed in Africa and most part of the world.
+Savanna, along with the Boer and Kalahari, are the most popular meat breed in Africa and most of the world.

 The Savanna goats have been recognized as official breeds in South Africa since 1993.

 7. Tennessee Woodenleg

 These are famously known as Tennessee Fainting goats or Stiff-Leg goats.
 The goats are myotonic—their muscles become stiff when they are frightened, and as a result, they fall.

 The Tennessee Woodenleg is one of the very few goat breeds that originated in the United States.
 The goats are primarily used for meat, although they are also kept for milk and make one of the most popular pet breeds.